Count Basie Center for the Arts: The building

 Between 1995 and 2001, the arts council/corporation conducted a series of phased projects to repair and stabilize the infrastructure of the building.
 Phase 1 of a new renovation series was completed in 2004, replacing the seating with historically accurate seats; adding alabaster lighting fixtures to the auditorium; and restoring and painting a side-panel of plasterwork.
 Over $1 million has been spent on theater improvements to date, funded by donations and the New Jersey State Council on the Arts in 2010.
 A $28 million capital campaign was started in 2016 to support an expansion that doubled the Center's footprint, adding a second venue, The Vogel, the Grunin Arts Education Building, a new member lounge, and significant increases in size to the Basie's original theater lobby.

 Seating includes 1,008 orchestra, 121 loge, 402 balcony, and 12 wheelchair-accessible platforms.
 The Vogel holds 800 persons standing.

-Basie Center Cinemas
+Basie Center Cinemas / Basie Center Cinema House

-In 2020, the center acquired a movie theater which it reopened as the Basie Center Cinemas.
+In 2020, the center acquired a movie theater which it reopened as the Basie Center Cinemas..
+The twin cinema has since been renamed Basie Center Cinema House in a sponsorship deal with OceanFirst Bank.